GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 You can see your account details or, if you don't have one, create a new one for free.

-In the window, you can see your profile (or create one if you don't have an account) and also see the last usages you've done of the online services.

 ## Create an account

-If you don't have an account, you can create one for free.

- 1. Start by going to the **home** screen.
+ 1. Start by going to the **Home** screen.
  2. In the top-right corner click on **Create account**.

 ![](/gdevelop5/interface/home not logged.png)

  3. Enter your username, fill your email address, and choose a password.
-4. Then confirm with **Create account**.
+ 4. Then click **Create account**.
+ 5. To confirm your account creation, you will receive an email with a link to click on.

 ![](/gdevelop5/interface/account-create-details.png)

 Once you're logged into your account, you can see your profile.
-You can then use GDevelop specific services.
-Services like packaging your game for multiple support in one click!
+You can then use GDevelop specific services like packaging your game for multiple support in one click!

 ### Customize your profile